Dread Central

-Dread Central is an American website founded in 2006 that is dedicated to horror news, interviews, and reviews.
+Dread Central is an American website founded in 2006 that is dedicated to horror fiction news, interviews, and reviews.
 It covers horror films, comics, novels, and toys.
 Dread Central has won the Rondo Hatton Classic Horror Award for Best Website four times and was selected as AMC's Site of the Week in 2008.

 History

 Dread Central was founded on July 4, 2006.
 When a venture to create a horror-themed cable television channel stalled, the web team left and established their own news site.
-In 2012, a negative review posted by Scott Foy attracted controversy when Foy and the film's director, Jim Wynorski, engaged in a verbal altercation online.
 On September 30, 2019, Jonathan Barkan announced he was stepping down as editor-in-chief.
 As of December 2021, Mary Beth McAndrews is now Editor-in-Chief and Josh Korngut is managing editor.

 Website

 The site's staff use horror-themed aliases.
 The website has a broad focus, and it covers both mainstream and fringe topics that range from horror films to comics to toys.
-Besides reviews and news, they also host several podcasts.
-Steve Persall of the Tampa Bay Times states, "if it gushes blood or desecrates flesh, Dread Central covers it."
-The site is oriented toward a male demographic and favors edgy, exploitative films.
+In 2013, Steve Persall of the Tampa Bay Times stated, "if it gushes blood or desecrates flesh, Dread Central covers it," and "the site is oriented toward a male demographic and favors edgy, exploitative films.

-After 10 years, Dread Central became reader-supported via Patreon.
-This would make Dread Central the first genre news site to switch from being ad-supported to being crowd supported.
+In 2022, editors Mary Beth McAndrews and Josh Korngut announced a shift in Dread Central’s editorial direction toward inclusivity and prioritizing marginalized voices in horror, marked by a Pride Month video essay titled Dread Central Comes Out.
 Celebrity supporters include John Carpenter, Gale Anne Hurd, Sid Haig, Adam Green, and Darren Lynn Bousman.